 Rebecca graduated from Teesside University in 2014 with a first-class honours degree in forensic science.
 Following this, she worked at LGC as a human testing scientist, which involved extracting and analysing anabolic steroids and new psychoactive substances from human matrices.
 In early 2017 she joined SepSolve, where she supports internal sales and co-ordinates the development of applications within the laboratory.

 Anthony studied forensic science at Staffordshire University, and received a Masters in Analytical Toxicology from King’s College London in 2013.
 He then worked in the commercial laboratory sector, investigating extractables/leachables from polymers, and persistent organic pollutants in sediments and environmental water samples.
-In January 2018 he joined SepSolve, where he carries out method development, and assists customers with product installations, method setup and training.
+In January 2018 he started work at SepSolve's laboratory facilities in Peterborough, UK, where he carries out method development, as well as assisting customers with product installations, method setup and training.